 where

 has been used.
 Now, as $W=P$, being $P$ the pressure of the whole system, the Eq. (\ref{eos}) provides

-where we have introduced the molar volume $v=2R_{\text{AH}}$.
+where we have introduced the molar volume $v=2R_{\text{AH}}$, then the $S_{\text{B-H}}$ at the AH becomes $S_{\text{AH}}=\pi v^{2}/4$.
 As can be seen from the EoS (\ref{eos1}), it is not possible to obtain the information about the critical points $\{v_{c}, T_{c}\}$, where possible phase transitions are happening, in an analytical way.
-Of course, solving the system numerically will be interesting, including all the information to check under what conditions phase transitions are occurring.
-Nevertheless, it is interesting to see how the first corrections influence the thermodynamics description of these modified Friedmann field equations.
-So, expanding the EoS (\ref{eos1}) around $K=0$ and keeping just the leading order, one gets\footnote{The same result can be obtained by expanding the entropy (\ref{kani1}) from the very beginning.
-See, for example, \cite{Sheykhi:2023aqa} where the Friedmann equation was obtained by using the UFL along with the expanded entropy (\ref{kani1}). }
+Of course, solving the system numerically will be interesting, including all the information to check under what conditions phase transitions occur.
+Nevertheless, it is interesting to see how the first corrections influence the thermodynamics description of these modified Friedmann field equations, Eqs. (\ref{flrw1}) and (\ref{flrw2}), what is more, in this way, one can explicitly see how critical values depend on the $K$ parameter (see below).
+So, expanding the functions $\text{cosh(x)}$ and $\text{shi(x)}$ in the EoS (\ref{eos1}) for $x\equiv K\pi v^{2}/4\ll 1$ and keeping just the leading order, one gets\footnote{The same result can be obtained by expanding the entropy (\ref{kani1}) from the very beginning.
+See, for example, \cite{Sheykhi:2023aqa} where the Friedmann equations were obtained by using the UFL along with the expanded entropy (\ref{kani1}) at leading order. }

 Next, the criticality conditions for the EoS (\ref{eos2}) are

 These conditions lead to